Angry five year old

 Finally, when you try to set limits on your daughter's “freshness” she concludes that you must not love being her mother.
 From her perspective, you're reacting to the wrong thing – her “freshness” – rather than hearing her cry for help.

 What can you do with this challenging situation when you're already feeling overwhelmed?

-1. You’ve been through a lot lately.
-You’re also healing childhood pain.
+1. You deserve some serious self-care.
+You've been through a lot lately.
+You're also healing childhood pain.
 I would recommend that you find a counselor who can work with you for a bit to help you through these issues.
 In addition, find sustainable ways to take care of yourself.
-You want to give your daughter the best of yourself, not what’s left of yourself.
+You want to give your daughter the best of yourself, not what's left of yourself.

-2. Before you pick your daughter up in the evening, get centered and upbeat yourself.
+2. Before you pick your daughter up in the evening, get centered yourself.
 Then, immediately connect with her.
 Get down on her level.
 Give her a big hug.
 Use endearments.
+Say the same thing every day, to signal that it's time to reconnect.
 Snuggle for a minute before setting off for home so she feels connected to you.